niniko1997/niniko1997.github.io/_pages/about.md

 # About Me

 I was originally born in Georgia, but also lived in Austria before moving to the U.S. I have a deep love for languages and culture from having lived in different countries (if I could have a superpower, it would be speaking all the languages of the world fluently).
+It also instilled in me a tantalizing wonderlust and a yearn to constantly travel.

+When I am not doing research, you can find me going on long walks or reading quietly with a hot mug of chamomile tea.
+My friend even suggested I get a tea mug tattoo, because of how much of it I drink (even in the sweltering heat of summer).

 ![About Me - Georgia](/images/aboutme.png "About Me - Georgia")